-In an average year within the United States, over 40,000 people die from the flu.
-Seasonal flu has been long blamed on such things as being indoors in cold weather, low immune system, humidity, temperature, and ultraviolet radiation.
-Last year, researchers directly tested the hypothesis that weather conditions, specifically low temperatures and relative humidity, spreads flu faster than at high temperatures and relative humidity.
+In an average year in the United States, over 40,000 people die from the flu.
+Seasonal flu has been blamed on such things as being indoors in cold weather, low immune systems, humidity, temperature, and ultraviolet radiation.
+Last year, researchers directly tested the hypothesis that weather conditions, specifically low temperatures and relative humidity, spread flu faster than at high temperatures and relative humidity.

 With respect to temperatures, the researchers, who are based at the Mount Sinai Medical School of Medicine, found that the flu virus spread the fastest at 41 degrees Fahrenheit (5 degrees Celsius) and the slowest at 68 degrees Fahrenheit (20 degrees Celsius).
 At 86 degrees Fahrenheit (30 degrees Celsius), there was no transmission of the virus.